xl-happyye/Cross-Paragraph-Consistency-for-AI-Text-Detection/README.md

 > **Modeling Cross-Paragraph Consistency for Few-Shot AI-Generated Text Detection: A Dual-Path Framework**

-The key idea is that AI-generated text is not only detectable via **local semantic cues**, but also via **global inconsistency across discourse structure**.
+ Our key observation is that human writing often exhibits greater stylistic vari-ation across discourse segments, whereas AI-generated text tends to maintain a more uniform stylistic distribution.

 ---